 Essential nutrients for cats include proteins, fats, vitamins, and minerals.
 These nutrients are important for their overall health and well-being and the proper functioning of their organs and systems.

 Vitamins and minerals make a difference in various bodily functions in cats.
 For example, vitamin A is important for maintaining healthy vision, while vitamin D is necessary for the absorption and metabolism of calcium.
 Minerals like calcium, phosphorus, and magnesium are crucial for bone health and muscle function.
-Cats obtain these nutrients from their diet, so providing them with well-balanced and nutritionally complete cat food is important.
+Cats obtain these nutrients from their diet, so providing them with well-balanced and nutritionally complete